thephpleague/csv/source/reading.md

 ---
 layout: layout
-title: Reading & Filtering
+title: Extracting
 ---

-# Reading & Filtering

-## Extracting data from the CSV
+# Extracting data

 To extract data use `League\Csv\Reader` methods.

+## Fetching CSV data

 ### query($callable = null)

-`query` return a Iterator that represents the CSV.
-This Iterator can further be manipulated as you wish.
+The `query` method prepares and issues queries on the CSV data.
+It returns an `Iterator` that represents the result that you can further manipulate as you wish.

 ~~~.language-php
 $data = $reader->query();